Scaling limits of spatial compartment models for chemical reaction networks: Discussion

-(ii-a) If there is no conserved quantity, we can use Theorem~\ref{thm:T2}.
-Here, there are up to four timescales to consider, movement of fast and slow species, the timescale of the fast reactions, and the timescale of the slow species.
-In all cases, in order to determine the effective rate on $S_s$ on a slower timescale, one has to average over the equilibrium of all higher timescales.
-Interestingly, if all slow species are continuous (i.e.\ have a deterministic process as a limit), it only matters if the fast species move faster or slower than fast reactions.
+\item[(ii-a)] If there is no conserved quantity, we can use Theorem~\ref{thm:T2}.
+Here, there are up to four time scales to consider, movement of fast and slow species, the time scale of the fast reactions and the time scale of the slow species.
+In all cases, in order to determine the effective rate on $S_s$ on a slower time scale, one has to average over the equilibrium of all higher time scales.
+Interestingly, if all slow species are continuous (i.e., have a deterministic process as a limit), it only matters if the fast species move faster or slower than fast reactions.
 The speed of the movement of slow species does not matter (see Corollary~\ref{cor:T2}).

-(ii-b) If there are conserved quantities for the fast reaction subnetwork, these conserved quantities can still change on a slower timescale.
-Here, we are assuming that: this timescale is the same as the timescale of the slow species, and that the rate-determining reactions of the dynamics of slow species and conserved quantities on the fast timescale are disjoint~\eqref{ass:cons}.
-The main difference from the case without conserved quantities is that on the fast timescale, the equilibria we need to consider for averaging are concentrated on a fixed conserved quantity.
+\item[(ii-b)] If there are conserved quantities for the fast reaction subnetwork, these conserved quantities can still change on a slower time scale.
+Here, we are assuming that this time scale is the same as the time scale of the slow species.
+The main difference from the case without conserved quantities is that on the fast time scale, the equilibria we need to consider for averaging are concentrated on a fixed conserved quantity.
 Then, basically, the conserved quantity can be treated as new species with its own dynamics (which changes on the timescale of slow species by assumption).
 Again, there are four cases to consider; see Theorem~\ref{thm:T3}.
-Also, if all slow quantities are continuous, it only matters if the fast species move faster or slower than the fast reactions; see Corollary~\ref{cor:T3}.
+Also, if all slow quantities are continuous, it only matters if the fast species move faster or slower than the fast reactions; see Corollary~\ref{cor:T3}. \end{longlist}